barrolskii/BookOrganiser/README.md

-# BookOrganiser
+# Book Organiser

-Program to organise and keep track of my digital library of books.
+A program to organise my digital library.

+This project is currently in a working state but is still under development.